 Teaching tea parties are 4:30-5:20 PM every Friday in my office, CSE 560.
 Teaching tea parties are an opportunity to chill-out, listen to good music, and enjoy tasty snacks in the company of other educators.
 All UW students are welcome to participate.

 Interested in being a teaching assistant for my course?
-Complete a CSE TA Application and address the following points in your personal statement.
+For CSE 14X, complete a CSE 14X TA Application.
+For all other courses, complete a CSE TA Application and address the following points in your personal statement.

 - Why do you want to teach this course?